sanand0/til/llms.md

 - 18 Nov 2024.
 Straive evaluated Gemini 1.5 Flash 002 and GPT 4o Mini for translation.
   - Portugese: Flash is better than GPT 4o Mini.
 BLEU Word Overlap is 65.5% > 64.6% and METEOR (Semantic) is 84.9% > 78.9%
   - Mandarin: Flash is better than GPT 4o Mini.
 BLEU Word Overlap is 25.0% > 15.9% and METEOR (Semantic) is 54.7% > 51.1%
 - 17 Nov 2024.
-Recraft v3 supports vector (SVG) generation [Simon Willison](https://simonwillison.net/2024/Nov/15/recraft-v3/)
+Recraft v3 supports vector (SVG) generation [Simon Willison](https://simonwillison.net/2024/Nov/15/recraft-v3/).
+The output is 100% `<path>` elements (even for text).
+You get 50 free credits daily.
+Creating 1 image is ~2 credits.
+The API costs $1 per 1K credits.
+Some things I can create with it are:
+  - Base data visualizations that I can animate with code
+  - Icons in a specific style
+  - Comic strips
+  - Explainers for talks or student material
+  - Featured images for blog posts
+  - Architecture diagrams?
 - 16 Nov 2024.
 Anthropic has single-plage docs for LLMs.
 [Condensed version](https://docs.anthropic.com/llms.txt) and [Full version](https://docs.anthropic.com/llms-full.txt)
 - 12 Nov 2024.
 Gemini has an OpenAI compatible API.
 [Gemini Docs](https://ai.google.dev/gemini-api/docs/openai)
 - 12 Nov 2024.
 Ethan Mollick says Claude is solving MBA case studies well. [x.com](https://x.com/emollick/status/1856161026238025835)